rzhalsa/seashell/README.md

 # SeaShell

-SeaShell is a custom Linux shell written for my Operating Systems class.
+SeaShell is a custom Linux shell written in C.

 SeaShell supports the following features: